top of page

 Placed the roast on a rack

-If your oven has a little metal cap over the probe receptacle in the oven just push that aside with the blunt side of a knife to insert the sensor.
-Be sure to cover your hand to avoid coming into contact with the hot oven wall.
-When you close the oven door you will be able to program in your preferred target internal temperature.
-In order for the probe to activate you may have to touch the probe symbol again or touch start to activate the probe, so be sure to take a quick look at the User Guide to confirm how your oven works.
+If your oven has a little metal cap over the probe receptacle, just push that aside with the blunt side of a knife to insert the sensor.
+Be sure to cover your hand to avoid contacting the hot oven wall.
+When you close the oven door, you can program it to your preferred internal temperature target.
+In order for the probe to activate, you may have to touch the probe symbol again or touch start to activate the probe, so be sure to take a quick look at the User Guide to confirm how your oven works.

-My3lb, room temperature roast took 60 minutes to cook through.
-If your oven doesn’t have a probe I recommend testing the internal temperature with an instant read thermometer after the roast has been in the oven for approximately 50 minutes.
-That way you will have a good sense of the progress.
-Remember when you choose the target internal temperature that the internal temperature will continue to rise as the beef is resting.
+My 3-lb, room-temperature roast took 60 minutes to cook through.
+If your oven doesn’t have a probe, I recommend testing the internal temperature with an instant-read thermometer after the roast has been in the oven for approximately 50 minutes.
+That way, you will have a good sense of the progress.
+Remember, when you choose the target internal temperature, the internal temperature will continue to rise as the beef rests.

-The circulating heat of Convection will do an amazing job cooking the beef roast, however there are some important steps for success that are in your hands.
-Remember to bring the roast to room temperature before cooking and allow for 15 - 20 minutes resting time before carving.
+The circulating heat of Convection will do an amazing job cooking the beef roast; however, some important steps for success are in your hands.
+Remember to bring the roast to room temperature before cooking and allow for 15 - 20 minutes of resting time before carving.

 Will There be Pan Juices?

-Cooking your beef roast as outlined above will definitely yield some pan juices and if you would like to increase the pan juices, then add ½ - 1 cup of beef stock to the base of the pan.
-When the beef comes out of the oven and is resting, pour off the juices and skim off the fat, the pan juices can be used to make gravy or to serve with hot roast beef sandwiches.
+Cooking your beef roast, as outlined above, will definitely yield some pan juices.
+If you would like to increase the pan juices, add ½ - 1 cup of beef stock to the base of the pan.
+When the beef comes out of the oven and is resting, pour off the juices and skim off the fat.
+The pan juices can be used to make gravy or to serve with hot roast beef sandwiches.

-This sirloin roast is so easy and delicious and the thought of the wonderful sandwiches and salads we enjoyed is making my mouth water.
-Another mouthwatering crowd pleasing meal is Fried Chicken so be sure to check out my next post in which I will explain how to achieve fabulous results with Oven Baked Fried Chicken.
+This sirloin roast is so easy and delicious, and the thought of the wonderful sandwiches and salads we enjoyed makes my mouth water.
+Another mouthwatering, crowd-pleasing meal is Fried Chicken, so be sure to check out my next post, in which I will explain how to achieve fabulous results with Oven Baked Fried Chicken.

 Larissa, Your Convection Enthusiast